- Code REGN8052

 Upon successful completion, students will have the knowledge and skills to:

-- Recall and apply classic and contemporary theories of regulation and governance.
+- Analyze critically and reflect on classic and contemporary theories of regulation and governance.

-- Identify the development of regulatory regimes across a range of domains.
+- Identify and interpret the development of regulatory regimes across a range of domains.

-- Describe the advantages and limits of a variety of regulatory instruments and concepts.
+- Describe and debate the advantages and limits of a variety of regulatory instruments and concepts.

-- Interpret and communicate new insights on regulatory regimes and instruments.
+- Research, apply, and transmit new insights on regulatory regimes and instruments.

-- Discuss future directions for regulation and governance in domestic, global, and transnational contexts.
+- Appraise future directions for regulation and governance in domestic, global, and transnational contexts.

 - This course will be graded, with students required to pass each assessment item in order to receive a passing or above mark for the course. (null) [LO null]